open/close all folders

 - In Clock Tower, Anne can save a flock of birds early in the game and they fly off.
 Much, much later, when Mary is about to throw Anne into the gears of the clock tower, the birds fly over and attack Mary, causing her to back up too much and fall to her death

-- Similar to the above, in World of Warcraft, there is one quest chain in which the player saves a bunch of baby wyverns that follow them around for a bit.
+- There is one quest chain in which the player saves a bunch of baby wyverns that follow them around for a bit.
 Later on in the chain, when the player confronts the person who had them trapped, the wyverns fly in, swarm him, lift him up, and then drop him off a cliff.

 - The Twilight's Hammer.
 Minor antagonists very early on in Classic, show up much much later in Classic at Silithus, and then become The Organization in Cataclysm.

 - The Cenarion Circle.
 Depending on where you go, they're a very minor faction who is later on the driving force behind several zones' storylines.

 - The Earthen Ring.
 Originally, they were Cenarion Circle but with Shamans.
 Later on, they become one of the main driving forces for good in Cataclysm, after having several pre-expansion storylines dedicated to them.

 - The Argent Circle.
 At the low level game in Classic, they appear to be just one of many other factions.
 They're later one of the driving forces for good in Wrath of the Lich King.

 - Every single named character who showed up at any time in the Global Guardians PBEM Universe would be back later to play a larger part in the story.
 Except the cat burglar.

 - Sketch Comedy The Onion Movie has just about everyone from the previous sketches appear in some manner in the climax.

 - In the mid-season finale of Avatar: The Last Airbender, a lot of characters came back to fight on The Day of Black Sun.
 Characters from various old episodes and ones the viewers had forgotten about.
 It was epic.
 Which makes it so stunning that they lost.

 - The Kyoshi warriors are this on more than one occasion.